DmitryPavlovski/UsefulLinksSaver/README.md

 ## Description
   The application is designed for comfortable using and saving browser's tabs, when you often have a lot of tabs.
-  There are spliting tabs on group, comfortable control of movement between groups, preview site, adding group and tabs in the web application.
+  There are sorting tabs on group, comfortable control of movement between groups, preview site, adding group and tabs in the web application.

 ## Stack